The Planning Committee or the Planning Manager make the decision on whether to grant planning permission.

 To call in a planning application to Planning Committee a ward member must follow these steps:

-- The ward member will write to the planning case officer to let them know the concerns which they have about the application.
+- the ward member will write to the planning case officer to let them know the concerns which they have about the application.
 They must do this within 7 days from the end of the resident’s consultation.

-- The ward member will then have a meeting with the Planning Case Officer or the Planning Manager to discuss the concerns.
+- the ward member will then have a meeting with the Planning Case Officer or the Planning Manager to discuss the concerns.

 If the ward member still has concerns about the planning application, the planning manager will refer the planning application to the Planning Committee.
 At the Planning Committee meeting the ward member will have a chance to discuss their concerns with the committee members.